SyncfusionExamples/how-to-customize-the-indicator-of-the-row-header-based-on-record-data-value-in-wpf-datagrid/README.md

 # How to customize the indicator of the Row header based on record data value in WPF DataGrid(SfDataGrid)?

-How to customize the indicator of the Row header based on record data value in WPF DataGrid(SfDataGrid)?
+How to customize the indicator of the Row header based on record data value in [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid)?

 # About the sample

+In [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid), you can change the row indicator based on data by customizing the ControlTemplate of Syncfusion.GridRowHeaderCell

 ```xml
 <Window.Resources>